Scope of Analysis: Types of Files

-- On all languages, a static analysis of source code is performed (java files, Cobol programs, etc.)
+- On all languages, a static analysis of source code is performed (Java files, COBOL programs, etc.)

-- A static analysis of compiled code can be performed for certain languages (.class files or jars in Java, dll files in C#, etc.)
+- A static analysis of compiled code can be performed for certain languages (.class files or jars in Java, .dll files in C#, etc.)

 - A dynamic analysis of code can be performed on certain languages (execution of unit tests in Java, C#, etc.)

-- Analyzing with SonarQube Runner (recommended client)
+- Analyzing with SonarQube Runner (recommended analyzer)

 - Analyzing with SonarQube Ant Task